Generate big-endian code.

 Emit (do not emit) code that allows

-calling function’s return address.
-When enabled, this option extends
+_mcountto modify the calling function’s return address.
+When enabled, this option extends the usual

 Enable (disable) frame header optimization in the o32 ABI.
 When using the o32 ABI, calling functions will allocate 16 bytes on the stack for the called function to write out register arguments.
 When enabled, this optimization will suppress the allocation of the frame header if it can be determined that it is unused.